 Pixar Animation Studios and The Walt Disney World Company go together better than Dole Whips and Mickey Ice Cream Bars!
 These mind-blowing animation entities officially joined forces in 2006, when the Walt Disney World Company purchased Pixar.
 This enormously beneficial relationship has made the animation experience jump leaps and bounds!
-Thanks to the partnership, we know have a whopping 16 (that’s right 16!)
-Pixar themed experiences to enjoy at Walt Disney World.
+Thanks to the partnership, we now have a whopping 20 Pixar themed experiences to enjoy at Walt Disney World.

 An attraction so popular Pixar Place at Hollywood Studios had to add an extra ride track!
 Toy Story Mania is a must-do of ours that we simply can’t get enough of.
+Even with the addition of two new attractions in Toy Story Land, this attraction continues to have a long wait time!
 Ride along while blasting targets and wearing 3D glasses to get the most of this 4D attraction.
 It’s fun to see all your favorite Toy Story characters cheer you on as you rack up the points arcade style.
-Get a FastPass+ for this one!
-We just can’t wait until Toy Story Land opens at Hollywood Studios!

-4 – Meet Buzz and Woody @ Hollywood Studios
+7 – Meet Buzz, Woody, and Jessie @ Hollywood Studios

 Head over to Tomorrowland in Magic Kingdom to defeat the Evil Emperor Zurg by shooting targets to gain points while taking a ride (and controlling) a spaceship of your own!
 This attraction has the same concept as Toy Story Mania but doesn’t pull in the 4D effect.
 Still totally worth the wait or snag a FastPass+ later in the evening if one is available.